Canada warbler: Song

 A 2013 study showed that male Canada warblers have two performance-encoded song types.
-In Mode I, used mostly during the day, when unpaired either alone or near a female during early nesting, involves stereotyped songs sung slowly and regularly.
+Mode I, used mostly during the day, when unpaired either alone or near a female during early nesting, involves stereotyped songs sung slowly and regularly.
 Mode II, used at dawn, after pairing and when near another male, involves variable songs, sung rapidly with irregular rhythm and chirping between songs.
 Most of the phrases used were common to both modes, a feature unique among parulids, which ordinarily have an individual's repertoire separated into two distinct parts.

-In 2000, a female Canada warbler (or a post-hatching year old male that failed to moult, something never before observed) in Giles County, Virginia was observed singing.
+In 2000, a female Canada warbler (or a post-hatching year-old male that failed to moult, something never before observed) in Giles County, Virginia was observed singing.
 Its repertoire consisted of a repeated song of 12 to 13 notes as well as several shorter songs consisting of the first five or six notes of the longer song.
-The bird did not respond to playback of its own song or a recording of a male.
-Although female singing among the parulids has long been considered "idiosyncratic", singing by female Canada warblers is supported by observation of female singing in congener Wilson's warbler and the closely related hooded warbler.
+The bird did not respond to the playback of its own song or a recording of a male.
+Although female singing among the parulids has long been considered "idiosyncratic", singing by female Canada warblers is supported by the observation of female singing in congener Wilson's warbler and the closely related hooded warbler.

 Distribution and habitat

 During the breeding season 82% of the population can be found in Canada and 18% in the United States.
-In Canada the summer range extends from southeastern Yukon to Nova Scotia.
-In the United States the range extends from northern Minnesota to northern Pennsylvania, east to Long Island, New York.
+In Canada, the summer range extends from southeastern Yukon to Nova Scotia.
+In the United States, the range extends from northern Minnesota to northern Pennsylvania, east to Long Island, New York.
 It also nests in the high Appalachians as far south as Georgia.
-In winter the Canada warbler's range extends from Guyana to northwestern Bolivia around the northern and western side of the Andean crest.
+In winter, the Canada warbler's range extends from Guyana to northwestern Bolivia around the northern and western side of the Andean crest.

-In both summer and winter seasons the Canada warbler inhabits moist thickets.
-During the breeding season the bird "nests in riparian thickets, brushy ravines, forest bogs, etc. at a wide range of elevations and across a variety of forest types.
-In the northwestern parts of its range it frequents aspen forests; in the center of the range, it is found in forested wetlands and swamps; and in the south it occupies montane rhododendron thickets."
+In both summer and winter seasons, the Canada warbler inhabits moist thickets.
+During the breeding season, the bird "nests in riparian thickets, brushy ravines, forest bogs, etc. at a wide range of elevations and across a variety of forest types.
+In the northwestern parts of its range, it frequents aspen forests; in the center of the range, it is found in forested wetlands and swamps; and in the south, it occupies montane rhododendron thickets."

-In the winter it prefers mid- and upper-elevation habitats.
-In northern Minnesota a study found that Canada warblers inhabited the shrub-forest edge, rather than mature forests or open fields with shrub.
-In New England the Canada warbler was found to be "disturbance specialists" moving into patches of forests recovering from wind throw or timber removal.
-Because of its preference for low-height foraging in deciduous forests, it may be bounded at higher elevations as suitable habitat disappears and suffer competition from the black-throated blue warbler which prefers similar habitats.
+In the winter, it prefers mid- and upper-elevation habitats.
+In northern Minnesota, a study found that Canada warblers inhabited the shrub-forest edge, rather than mature forests or open fields with shrub.
+In New England, the Canada warbler was found to be "disturbance specialists" moving into patches of forests recovering from wind throw or timber removal.
+Because of its preference for low-height foraging in deciduous forests, it may be bounded at higher elevations as suitable habitat disappears and it suffers competition from the black-throated blue warbler which prefers similar habitats.

 Two accidentals have been observed in Europe.
-The first a moribund male caught in Sandgerði, Iceland on September 29, 1973.
+The first, a moribund male was caught in Sandgerði, Iceland on September 29, 1973.
 The second was a first winter, probably female observed for five days in October 2006 in County Clare, Ireland.